How to Deep Clean an RV Black Tank (2025 Guide) | RV Holding Tank Reset & Maintenance Tips

 How often should you deep clean your RV black tank?

 Perform a full reset once or twice a year, or whenever sensors fail, odors persist, or flow slows down.
-Regular Happy Campers treatment prevents buildup between resets.
+Regular Happy Campers treatment helps prevent buildup between resets.

 Can I use Extreme Cleaner in gray tanks?

-Yes — it safely removes grease, soap scum, and food residue from gray tanks using the same soak and rinse method.
+Yes — it safely removes grease, soap scum, and food residue using the same soak and rinse method.

 Is this method safe for RV plumbing and seals?

-Absolutely.
-Happy Campers Extreme Cleaner is non-corrosive and formulated specifically for RV waste systems, unlike harsh household chemicals.
+Yes.
+Happy Campers Extreme Cleaner is formulated specifically for RV waste systems when used as directed.